Why are energy prices rising: is this the new normal?

 What's happening in the UK power markets?
 How can businesses manage the impact of higher prices and increased volatility?

-On 9 September 2021 we thought electricity prices had reached an all-time high, but by Wednesday 15 September they had surged even higher.
+On 9 September 2021 we thought electricity prices had reached an all-time high, but by Wednesday 15th September they had surged even higher.
 On this momentous date they reached the day-ahead wholesale price of £2,500 per MWh – to overtake the previous day’s record-breaking peak of £1,750.
 The price of wholesale gas has also been behind energy prices rising with an increase of 250% since the beginning of the year and by 70% since August.

 Of course, this all adds up to higher bills for many businesses, with a few manufacturers already taking drastic action by pausing or limiting production.
-With energy prices rising its never been more important to review your energy supply agreement and ensure you are on the best contract for your business needs.
+With energy prices rising it has never been more important to review your energy supply agreement and ensure you are on the best contract for your business needs.

 Why are energy prices rising?